Marija-Kov/Workout-Mate/NOTES.md

 - Passed changeProfileImg function (that has control over setProfileImg state from Navbar --> UserMenu --> UserSettings where it can be set to the image of choice.

+- When a new image is selected and upload is clicked, the database is updated.
+However, another request to the server would be required to get the image back from the database and set it as profile image right after.
+To avoid this, newImage is set in the localstorage so the user can see the new profile image until they log out.
+The next time they log in, the client will get the new profile image from the database.

 ### Backend

 - Updated userModel with profileImg property.